Aunchers/RedditToMarkdown/README.md

 # Reddit to Markdown

-Convert any Reddit post link into a clean, well-formatted Markdown version—perfect for sharing, archiving, or blogging.

-[Read the blog post →](https://aunchers.github.io/site/blog/reddit-to-markdown/)
+Convert any Reddit post link into a clean, well-formatted Markdown version [Read the blog post →](https://aunchers.github.io/site/blog/reddit-to-markdown/)